jayu/tcp-local-tunnel/README.md

     timeout : 5000 // time after request is rejected when there are no tunnel connections })
 ```

+## Alternatives

+You can use SSH remote port forwarding to achieve the same.
+It's encrypted and hence more secure.

+See Remote Forwarding chapter [https://www.ssh.com/ssh/tunneling/example](https://www.ssh.com/ssh/tunneling/example)

 ## License
 MIT